 - Missing Authentication for Critical Function

-The best way to ensure that your code is secure is to use a SAST tool, like Klocwork.
+The best way to ensure that your code is secure is to use a SAST tool, like Perforce Klocwork.

 SAST tools identify and eliminate security vulnerabilities and software defects early on in development.
 This helps to ensure that your software is secure, reliable, and compliant.